TAG - website TPM_Members-14-Edited-217.jpg

 Mr. Gluckman is also lead counsel in a District of Columbia Freedom of Information Act case that arose out of DL.
 In that case (Terris, Pravlik & Millian, LLP v.
 District of Columbia), the District of Columbia Superior Court ordered the District of Columbia to turn over budget materials that reflect determinations by its agencies about how much money they need to do their work.
 District of Columbia law requires that information to be made public and posted online but the Mayor had refused to do so.
 An appeal is pending.
 More information about this case is available here.

-Mr. Gluckman is also co-counsel for residents of nursing facilities who are challenging the District of Columbia’s systemic failure to comply with its obligations under the American with Disabilities Act and the Rehabilitation Act, as interpreted by the Supreme Court in Olmstead v.
+Mr. Gluckman is co-counsel for residents of nursing facilities who are challenging the District of Columbia’s systemic failure to comply with its obligations under the American with Disabilities Act and the Rehabilitation Act, as interpreted by the Supreme Court in Olmstead v.
 LC ex rel.
 Zimring, 527 U.S. 581 (1999).
 In that case (Brown v.
 District of Columbia), the plaintiffs allege that the District of Columbia’s program for transitioning Medicaid beneficiaries from nursing facilities to the community, where they can live a less restricted life, is fundamentally inadequate.
 A trial decision is pending.
 More information about this case is available here.